chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab01/basic-terminal.md

 Thu 09 Dec 2021 10:48:25 PM +07
 ```

-Now, instead of we write this ourselve, we ask cron to do it every minute.
+Now, instead of we write this ourselve, we ask cron to do this every minute.

 ```sh
 crontab -e # this will enter your default crontab file.